sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-12-Machine-Learning-with-Python.md

 So we have two kernel linear and gaussian kernel, linear for straight line divisor an gaussian for non-linear.
 When m is very large compared to n then using SVN with Gaussian kernel is good.
 Otherwise use linear kernel.

 ### K-Mean
-K-mean is unsupervised clustering algorithem, Here you tak randomly take k clusters and each cluster has a centroid $$μ_k$$.
+K-mean is unsupervised clustering algorithm, Here you tak randomly take k clusters and each cluster has a centroid $$μ_k$$.
 We calculate $$c^i$$ for each $$x^i$$ which states cluster for $$x^i$$, which cluster x belongs to by calculating distance with each cluster centroid.
 $$c^i = min||x^i-\mu_k||^2$$
 This c maps all the input to some cluster and later each cluster's mean is adjusted with average of x from that cluster.
 $$\mu_{c^i}=\frac{(x^a+x^b_...)}{\text{count of x in }\mu}$$

-**Cost Function** - We keep caculating K-mean until out cost stops decreasing.
+**Cost Function** - We keep calculating K-mean until out cost stops decreasing.
 Cost is calculate by squared sum of distance of x from there cluster mean.
 $$J(c^1,..,c^m,\mu_1,..,\mu_K)= \frac{1}{m}\sum_{i=1}{m}||x^i-\mu_{c^i}||^2$$

-**Optimization** - Intialize mean of each cluster to random value of inputs and calculate cost, the lowest cost is selected in the end as optimized solution.
+**Optimization** - Initialize mean of each cluster to random value of inputs and calculate cost, the lowest cost is selected in the end as optimized solution.

-**Deciding number of Clusters K** - Use elbow approach, keep increasing K from 2 to n draw the graph, the cost keeps on decreasing but at some point we can see elblow, the rate of cost decrease has reduce significatnlty.
+**Deciding number of Clusters K** - Use elbow approach, keep increasing K from 2 to n draw the graph, the cost keeps on decreasing but at some point we can see elbow, the rate of cost decrease has reduce significantly.
 Or if there is no such elbow select whatever suites you.
 ![](/assets/2019-06-12-Machine-Learning-with-Python23.JPG)

-### Data comperssion.
+### Data compression.
 Compress the data from 2D to 1D or 3D to 2D or nD to mD m< n etc, to save the memory and computation overheads.
 Correlated feature can be mapped together using a function or even directly so reduce multiple feature in one.